 This concept can be applied to many other practices in the Church of Jesus Christ of Latter-day Saints.
 For example, the wearing of sacred garments.
 Can a person have a heart intending to do good and serve God but not wear sacred garments?
 Yes!
 Then why does God ask members of His church who have received their temple endowments to wear garments?
 Perhaps because the wearing of the sacred garment is supposed to serve as instruction to the individual of eternal things.
 Suppose every time someone woke up and got ready for the day they saw their morning rituals (showering, brushing teeth, getting dressed, eating breakfast, etc) as a means of preparing their soul, body and spirit, for the remainder of the day rather than just doing what you do because that’s what you have always done.

 When putting on garments becomes just another article of clothing you put on your body then the function is lost.
 This from of worship serves a very sacred function.
 When putting on garments, one is putting on Christ and His atonement (Gal.
 3:27).
 It is beneficial to realize and ultimately feel that every morning.
-Hopefully, one day, the daily feeling of one’s garments on their skin will reflect the daily feeling in their heart of the Savior’s love for them.
+Hopefully, the constant reminder of garments touching our skin will invite into our hearts the constant feeling of God’s love.

 Another example is in the ordinances found in the Church of Jesus Christ of Latter-day Saints.
 Some wonder why a good heart and faith in Christ is not enough.
 Why must we be baptized, go to church, receive blessings by the laying on of hands, go through the temple, serve the living and the dead, be married for time and all eternity?
 Nephi answered this very question by pointing our minds towards Christ’s exemplary ministry here on Earth: